Last updated on March 27th, 2021 at 02:33 am

 But what is “a better blogger”?

 Does it mean increasing my Alexa ranking?
 Does it mean getting more shares and retweets on Facebook and Twitter?
-Or having your audience show you love through a flood of comments when you post something new?
+Or having my audience show me love through a flood of comments when I post something new?

 It means different things to different people.